-A proper Account Engagement (Pardot) implementation is not about "turning features on".
-It's about building a system your Marketing, Sales, and RevOps teams can trust to drive real pipeline — not noise.
+A proper Account Engagement (Pardot) implementation is not about "turning features on."
+It is about building a system your Marketing, Sales, and RevOps teams can trust to drive real pipeline — not noise.

 We implement Pardot as a revenue system — aligned with your ICP, lifecycle, and Salesforce architecture.
-The result is predictable lead flow, clean data, and automation that supports sales instead of confusing it.
+Predictable lead flow, clean data, automation that supports Sales instead of confusing it.

 In most cases, the problem is not a missing setting or a broken feature.
 The real issue is architectural — how data, automation, and teams are connected inside Salesforce and Account Engagement.